UNU-FLORES

 The United Nations University Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES), established in 2012, is one of the 13 institutes that make up the United Nations University (UNU) — a global think tank and postgraduate teaching organisation headquartered in Tokyo, Japan.

-Located in Dresden, the capital of Saxony, Germany, UNU-FLORES is an internationally recognised thought leader engaging in research on the sustainable use and integrated management of water, soil, waste, energy, and other geo-resources with a focus on developing and transitional countries.
-UNU-FLORES advances the Resource Nexus — an integrated approach to the sustainable management of environmental resources and addresses global environmental challenges by bridging scientific research and policy.
 With its office situated in the World Trade Center Dresden, the Institute works closely with the Technische Universität Dresden (TU Dresden), among other research institutes and universities.
+The Branch Office in Weißwasser aims to position Lusatia as a transition model for numerous post-industrial regions worldwide.

 As part of UNU, the mandate of UNU-FLORES is to support the United Nations and its member states through research, postgraduate education and capacity building.
 At a greater scale, UNU-FLORES is part of the UN System.

 Organisation and institutional structure

-Mission

-To contribute to the mandate of UNU as a research institute with an agenda guided by policy relevance; to be seen as a global think tank and postgraduate teaching organisation as well as a hub for advanced training, capacity development, and knowledge dissemination.

-Strategic direction

-The core objectives of UNU-FLORES are as follows: